lilyminium/psiresp/.github/CONTRIBUTING.md

 # How to contribute

-We welcome contributions from external contributors, and this document describes how to merge code changes into this psiresp.
+We welcome contributions from external contributors, and this document describes how to merge code changes into psiresp.

+Please also see the [documentation](https://psiresp.readthedocs.io/en/latest/contributing.html) for more.

 ## Getting Started